reikatze/discord-mpv-rpc/README.md

 - corrupted
 - at least seven days old

-The updater is pure Lua and uses mpv, LuaJIT, and the existing `curl` executableâ€”no Python, database engine, or unzip tool is required.
+The updater is pure Lua and uses mpv, LuaJIT, and the existing `curl` executable; no Python, database engine, or unzip tool is required.
 Playback, cached results, and online TMDb searches continue while maintenance runs.
 Completed indexes are picked up automatically.

 Set `tmdb_local_index=no` to disable both lookup and automatic maintenance. `Ctrl+D` toggles them for the current session without rewriting the configuration; it does not stop a worker already running.